ShaharBrandman/NodeMCU-SDK/README.md

 ## NodeMCU-SDK
-A simple RGB SDK using a server for Daniel's Arduino
+A simple Arduino SDK using a server for Daniel's Arduino

-NodeMCU-SDK is an SDK that help you to easily create Arduino programs that are using a server
+NodeMCU-SDK is an SDK that help you to easily create Arudino client and server sides programs